 Do I need legal assistance for a lease contract in the Philippines?

-While not mandatory, it’s highly advisable for foreigners to seek legal assistance when entering a rental lease agreement in the Philippines.
+While not mandatory, foreigners should seek legal assistance when entering a rental lease agreement in the Philippines.
 Legal professionals can help:

 By being informed and perhaps seeking legal counsel, you can ensure that your leasing experience in the Philippines is both compliant and beneficial.